 ZipJob is a premier resume writing service that has been helping job seekers create job-winning resumes since 2016.
 Our network of 100+ professional resume writers are experts in all industries including IT, Business, and Marketing/Sales.

 How to network online: 8 virtual networking ideas

 Virtual networking is similar to traditional networking for career development, but there are a few new ways to reach out to contacts.
 Learning how to network on LinkedIn is fairly simple.
 You make and maintain a profile, a presence, and your personal brand across the site so others can find you easily.

 As the top website for job networking, LinkedIn is the business networking site for all your virtual networking goals.
 Here are 8 virtual networking ideas to get started.

 1. Have an engaging summary

 The summary is one of the first things people see when they look at your profile, so having an engaging summary that invites others to connect with you is key.
-Online networking on LinkedIn in 2021 is all about making a sound impression at first glance, so your profile summary is the first place you want to start.
+Online networking is all about making a sound impression at first glance, so crafting the perfect LinkedIn profile summary is the first place you want to start.
 Listing a bit about you, some core competencies, and highlights from your career are a great way to have a solid summary.

 93% of employers look at a job applicant's LinkedIn profile.
 Stand out by adding an awesome introduction that is conversational, engaging, and professional.